No matter who you are, you have almost certainly had multiple crushes in your lifetime.

 A.J.
 Green, WR, Cincinnati Bengals: A top-15 fantasy receiver during his rookie campaign, Green is an athletic playmaker with the skills to develop into one of the truly elite wideouts in the National Football League.
 The clear top option in the Bengals pass attack, he'll be in a position to surpass his first-year totals.
 In fact, I expect the Georgia product to emerge into a surefire No. 1 fantasy receiver this year.
 He could come off the board as soon as the third or fourth round.

 Julio Jones, WR, Atlanta Falcons: An exciting wideout with serious home run capabilities in the vertical passing game, Jones would have posted better than 1,000 yards as a rookie had he not missed three games due to injuries.
 Looking ahead to 2012, his teammate Roddy White and I both expect him to hit that mark with relative ease.
 You can draft Jones as a No. 2 option, but he should record top-10 fantasy totals.
-I have him ranked at No. 3 among wideouts, three spots ahead of White.
+I have him ranked at No. 7 among wideouts, two spots behind White.

 Jeremy Maclin, WR, Philadelphia Eagles: My crush on Maclin is all about his potential to post far better fantasy numbers than his draft position would suggest.
 At this point in time, he's costing owners a seventh-round selection.
 That's a real steal for a player with 1,000-yard, 10-touchdown potential.
 He'll enter training camp at 100 percent (remember he had a mysterious illness last season), and I'm expecting Maclin to have the best fantasy campaign of his NFL career.